-Northern lights Duluth tonight
+Northern lights in Duluth tonight

 Kp 1 is well below the Kp 4 threshold needed for aurora to be visible from Duluth.